Migration (virtualization)

-In the context of virtualization, where a guest simulation of an entire computer is actually merely a software virtual machine (VM) running on a host computer under a hypervisor, migration (also known as teleportation) is the process by which a running virtual machine is moved from one physical host to another, with little or no disruption in service.
+In the context of virtualization, where a guest simulation of an entire computer is actually merely a software virtual machine (VM) running on a host computer under a hypervisor, migration (also known as teleportation, also known as live migration) is the process by which a running virtual machine is moved from one physical host to another, with little or no disruption in service.

 Subjective effects

 Ideally, the process is completely transparent, resulting in no disruption of service (or downtime).
 In practice, there is always some minor pause in availability, though it may be low enough that only hard real-time systems are affected.
 Virtualization is far more frequently used with network services and user applications, and these can generally tolerate the brief delays which may be involved.
 The perceived impact, if any, is similar to a longer-than-usual kernel delay.

 Objective effects

 The actual process is heavily dependent on the particular virtualization package in use, but in general, the process is as follows: